python/exceptiongroups/except_star.md

 have an "incoming" `ExceptionGroup` object with a list of exceptions in it to handle, and then:

-* A new empty "result" `ExceptionGroup` would be created by the interpreter.
+* The interpreter creates two new empty result lists for the exceptions that will be raised in the except* blocks: a "reraised" list for the naked raises and a "raised" list of the parameterised raises.

 * Every `except *` clause, run from top to bottom, can match a subset of the exceptions out of the group forming a "working set" of errors for the current clause.
-If the except block raises an exception, that exception is added to the "result" `ExceptionGroup` (with its "working set" of errors linked to that exception via the `__context__` attribute.)
+These exceptions are removed from the "incoming" group.
+If the except block raises an exception, that exception is added to the appropriate result list ("raised" or "reraised"), and in the case of "raise" it gets its "working set" of errors linked to it via the `__context__` attribute.

 * After there are no more `except*` clauses to evaluate, there are the following possibilities:

-  * Both "incoming" and "result" `ExceptionGroup`s are empty.
+* Both the "incoming" `ExceptionGroup` and the two result lists are empty.
 This means that all exceptions were processed and silenced.

-  * Both "incoming" and "result" `ExceptionGroup`s are not empty.
-    This means that not all of the exceptions were matched, and some were matched but either triggered new errors, or were re-raised.
-The interpreter would merge both groups into one group and raise it.

-  * The "incoming" `ExceptionGroup` is non-empty: not all exceptions were processed.
-The interpreter would raise the "incoming" group.
+* The "incoming" `ExceptionGroup` is non-empty but the result lists are: not all exceptions were processed.
+The interpreter raises the "incoming" group.

-  * The "result" `ExceptionGroup` is non-empty: all exceptions were processed, but some were re-raised or caused new errors.
-The interpreter would raise the "result" group.
+* At least one of the result lists is non-empty: there are exceptions raised from the except* clauses.
+The interpreter constructs a new `ExceptionGroup` with an empty message and an exception list that contains all exceptions in "raised" in addition to a single ExceptionGroup which holds the exceptions in "reraised" and "incoming", in the same nested structure and with the same metadata as in the original incoming exception.

 The order of `except*` clauses is significant just like with the regular `try..except`, e.g.: